RANDCorporation/Temporary-Layoff-Transitions/README.md

 ## Suggested Citation for this repository:

-Schwam, Daniel, and Kathryn Edwards, “Within Unemployment Transitions in the Current Population Survey,” GitHub, RAND Corporation Repository, last updated 24 August 2020.
-As of August 27, 2020: https://github.com/RANDCorporation/Temporary-Layoff-Transitions
+Schwam, Daniel, and Kathryn Edwards, “Within Unemployment Transitions in the Current Population Survey,” GitHub, RAND Corporation Repository, last updated 30 September 2020.
+As of September 30, 2020: https://github.com/RANDCorporation/Temporary-Layoff-Transitions